81x08/economy_bot/README.md

 # economy_bot
-Telegram bot for the economic Institute of the University
+Telegram bot for the economic Institute of the University.
+Used Java library for creating telegram bots - TelegramBotsApi